Brotherscodes/Cyber_Security_Intrusion_Prevention/README.md

 4. What preventative measures can be taken to protect the average user from a malicious DDoS attack?

-## Communication Protocols:

-We currently meet twice weekly and continue to communicate as needed through Slack.

 ## Cited_Resources:

 - `Iman Sharafaldin, Arash Habibi Lashkari, and Ali A. Ghorbani, “Toward Generating a New Intrusion Detection Dataset and Intrusion Traffic Characterization”, 4th International Conference on Information Systems Security and Privacy (ICISSP), Portugal, January 2018`